Can How We Were Nurtured Actually Mask Over Our Deep Felt Needs?

 Obviously what this woman writes intrigues me.
 Why do some women land on respect as the felt need and why do some men land on love as the felt need?

 Alongside your own experiences, would you think about what I and this woman have written above as you answer the below questions?
-This would serve me greatly, but also hopefully help you gain personal insight as you contemplate and compose your response.

 - In a deep felt quest for unconditional love, this wife exhibited “blue” in her words and actions; on the other hand, out of his natural, hidden desire for respect as a man, her husband showed more “pink” tendencies than perhaps most men do.
 Do you believe these were exceptions to the male/female pink and blue differences, or do they actually confirm even further these God-designed natural differences between men and women that culture seems to do all it can to deny or dispute?